ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2021-01-12-00_Setting_up_the_environment.md

 Should show `/bin/bash` or `/usr/bin/bash` (or similar).

-We use "shell" and "terminal" (and "console") pretty interchangeably.
+We use "shell" and "terminal" (and "console") pretty much interchangeably.

 ### Git